sanic-org/sanic/docs/exceptions.md

 # Exceptions

-Check sanic.exceptions for a list of exceptions
+Exceptions can be thrown from within request handlers and will automatically be handled by Sanic.
+Exceptions take a message as their first argument, and can also take a status_code to be passed back in the HTTP response.
+Check sanic.exceptions for the full list of exceptions to throw.

 ## Throwing an exception